A Fully Open Source APM Built For OpenTelemetry | SigNoz

 Can OpenTelemetry be used with existing monitoring solutions?

-Yes, many existing monitoring solutions have added support for OpenTelemetry data.
+Yes, most existing monitoring solutions now support for OpenTelemetry data.
 You can often use OpenTelemetry alongside your current tools, gradually transitioning as you become more comfortable with the new approach.
-Some providers offer OpenTelemetry exporters or collectors to facilitate this integration.
+Some providers offer OpenTelemetry exporters or collectors to facilitate this integration within observability pipelines.

 What skills are needed to implement OpenTelemetry APM effectively?